Parker House Rolls

-Parker House Rolls are soft, buttery, and slightly sweet with a honey and rosemary butter inside and glaze on top.
-The perfect addition to any meal or holiday dinner table.
+Parker House Rolls are soft, buttery, and slightly sweet with a honey and rosemary butter baked right inside and glazed on top for extra flavor.
+I think they make the perfect addition to any meal or holiday dinner table.

 Best Parker House Rolls Recipe